dhis2/dhis2-docs-implementation/content/chis_implementation/06_governance_sustainability.md

 CHAs is recruited by the community, trained and supervised the formal health system (Facility) to deliver an integrated and standardized service delivery package, which includes preventive, curative, promotive, rehabilitative and palliative services and epidemic surveillance to households located more than a one-hour walk (>5km) from the nearest health facility.
 CHAs will be responsible for recording information on individuals in each household during visits when conducted and services are provided.
 These data are reported into an aggregated monthly service report and sent to the facility at the end of each month.

-[Profile of CHAs]{.ul}
+**Profile of CHAs**

 - Permanent resident in the community which s/he serves, between 18 and 50 years of age
 - Involved in community project/s in the past, trustworthy and respected
 - Able to read and write and to add, subtract and multiply
 - A good mobilizer and communicator fluent in the village dialect

 #### Community Health Services Supervisor (CHSS)